proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 some things we might want to test:

 * no duplicate passwords are given to users
-* when asking to rent a movie, the server will let you have it, unless it is not available or you are not registered
+* when asking to rent a movie, the server will let us have it, unless it is not available or we are not registered
-* when renting or returning a movie, a list of all the movies you owe will be returned by the server
+* when renting or returning a movie, a list of all the movies we owe is returned by the server
-* you can ask for pop-corn and the server will always serve you some
+* and, most importantly, when we ask for pop-corn the server will always give us some!

 The PropEr approach